1. Key Characteristics of Labrador Retrievers

 HIGH: Because of the breed’s popularity, the Labrador Retriever has been overbred, which has enhanced the genetic health problems to which they are predisposed.

-There are many Labs in shelters or rescues across the country who need good homes.
-Check with your local shelter or rescue to see if yours is waiting for you there.
+There are many Labs in shelters or rescues across the country in need of good homes.
+Try using our free online dog adoption search now to check if your local shelter or rescue has a Labrador Retriever who’s waiting for you.

-If you’re contacting a breeder, please do thorough research and make sure you’re not doing business with puppy mills.
+If you contact a breeder, please do lots of research and make sure you’re not doing business with puppy mills.